open-runtimes/examples/dart/welcome_email/README.md

 Copy this function folder somewhere and follow the instructions in the [Dart runtime readme](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/dart-2.15#readme) to deploy it.

 ## 📝 Notes
- - This function is designed for use with Appwrite Cloud Functions and may be hard to run on your local runtime.
+ - This function is designed for use with Appwrite Cloud Functions.
+You can learn more about it [here](https://appwrite.io/docs/functions).
  - This example is compatible with Dart 2.13, 2.14 and 2.15.